peteryh40/BST670-Final-LaTex/README.md

 # BST670-Final-LaTex
-Use pdfLaTex
+Use pdfLaTex;
-"media" folder contains the figures and tables
+"media" folder contains the figures and tables;